-This was a true departure from my normal Sedona landscapes paintings.
+Being a contemporary Sedona artist, this was an actual departure from my traditional southwest Sedona landscape paintings.
 I created this original whimsical watercolor of Ferdinand’s Flowers after I painted Patriotic Longhorns.
-My sweetheart saw this landscape wall art which I had hanging in one of the galleries where I exhibited, as a canvas print years ago and said that I should name it “Ferdinand’s Flowers,” and so I did.
+My sweetheart saw this landscape wall art, which I had hanging in one of the galleries I exhibited.
+Seeing this canvas print years ago, I said I should name it “Ferdinand’s Flowers,” so I did.
 The Story of Ferdinand (1936) is the best-known work written by American author Munro Leaf.
-Delight-in this image of a gentle bull named Ferdinand, with its amazing flowers & Love.
+Delight in this image of a gentle bull named Ferdinand, with its unique flowers & Love.
 Ferdinand is the world’s most peaceful and beloved little bull.

-Delight-in this true classic with a timeless message which has enchanted readers since it was first published.
+Delight in this true classic with a timeless message has enchanted readers since it was first published.
+Until the day, a bumblebee and some men from the Madrid bullfights give gentle Ferdinand a chance to be the most ferocious star.
 All the other bulls would run and jump and butt their heads together.
-But Ferdinand would not have any part if it.
-Until the day a bumblebee and some men from the Madrid bullfights give gentle Ferdinand a chance to be the most ferocious star.
+But Ferdinand would not have any part of it.
 However, he turned them down.
-Not wanting to fight being the gentle bull that he is.
+Not wanting to fight, being the gentle bull that he is.

-Look close, and you can see the technique I used while painting this southwest landscape wall art.
+Look closely, and you can see my technique while painting this southwest landscape wall art.
 The first thing I do is to mask everything that isn’t the steer’s skull and horns.
 Masking Fluid prevents the paper from absorbing color to remain white.
-Then using red, orange and burnt sienna on the wet paper is how I achieved the background look, known as a wash.
+I achieved the background look, known as a wash, using red, orange, and burnt sienna on the wet paper.
 When the paint dries, I use a rubber cement pickup to remove the mask.
-This technique was used for Drums & Mocassins, Mondays, Taos Pueblo, and San Ysidro to name a few.
+This technique was used for Drums & Mocassins, Mondays, Taos Pueblo, and San Ysidro, to name a few.